the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // 30
 ~~~~~~~

 All these examples show that JavaScript values with a primitive data type (e.g. string, number, boolean) are immutable.
 You may have not thought about this fact before, however, it's a relief for every JavaScript developer that this is the default.
-It's not the default for more complex data structures such as objects and objects.
+It's not the default for more complex data structures such as objects and objects though.
 These are mutable by default.

 {title="index.js",lang="javascript"}
 ~~~~~~~